Document examples are viewable in thumbnails

 If you have any questions or require assistance please speak to our professional consultants.

-To submit a question use the Ask a Question button provided above.
+To submit a question use the Submit My Question button provided above.

 This resource covers:

-- Determination of the applicable jurisdiction and the rules governing the entity’s CRS compliance
+- Determination of the applicable jurisdiction and the rules governing an entity’s CRS status;

 Non-compliance with duties related to the implementation or enforcement of CRS – including the failure to establish a written compliance program – is a criminal offence punishable by a fine of up to USD 50,000.